sohale/sohale.github.io/pages/reinvented.md

 * A melody notation language

 * The ChainTree(Flowtree) concept
-* The "templator" concept & DSL language (with aplpicaiton in APIs)
+* The "templator" concept & DSL language (with application in API design) (& Type systems)

-* My own version of raster to vector
+* My own version of raster to vector (using optimisation)

 * My own version of geological mapping (interpolation) based on sparse depth observations (for reservoir exploration)

 ### Mathematics: